npm-update-package/npm-update-package/README.md

 - When you use the token of GitHub Actions, the job will not trigger other actions.
 - Personal access token relies on personal account.
 - When you use the Personal access token, the author of pull requests will be the user who issued the token.

-Creating a GitHub App may be tedious, but you only have to do it once the first time.

 ## How to run on GitHub Actions